charuwts/bible-studies/overviews/gospelteer.md

 * __2 Chronicles 12__
   * God's wrath did not come about because they humbled themselves

+### 3. Q&A

-* ?
-What was man’s initial state before God?
+* What was man’s initial state before God?
-* = He was in fellowship, He walked with God
+  * He was in fellowship, He walked with God

-* ?
-What came about as a result of Adam and Eve taking and eating of the fruit?
+* What came about as a result of Adam and Eve taking and eating of the fruit?
-* = They were cast out of the garden, they no longer had intimacy with God
+  * They were cast out of the garden, they no longer had intimacy with God

-* ?
-What is sin?
+* What is sin?
-* = Sin is anything that is against and causes separation with God; disobedience (Romans 5:19), selfishness; rebellion against God; anything that is not of faith (Romans 14:23)
+  * Sin is anything that is against and causes separation with God; disobedience (Romans 5:19), selfishness; rebellion against God; anything that is not of faith (Romans 14:23)

-* ?
-What were the legal ramifications after the fall of man?
+* What were the legal ramifications after the fall of man?
-* = Eternal separation and condemnation, slaves to sin
+  * Eternal separation and condemnation, slaves to sin

-* ?
-Why did sin incur the wrath of God upon man?
+* Why did sin incur the wrath of God upon man?
-* =
+  * ...

+### 3. Key Words

+### 3. Thesis Statement

+### 3. Short Summary

 ## 4. The Incarnation - Jesus - Fully Man and Fully God